 People who engage in Bullying Behavior often have more social or physical power than their targets, which makes it difficult for their targets to stop the behavior.
-While any child can become a target of Bullying Behavior, those at greater risk include LGBTQ+ youth, overweight/underweight youth, youth with disabilities, youth of color, and youth belonging to religious minorities.^{12, 16, 17, 18, 19, 20, 21}
+While any child can become a target of Bullying Behavior, those at greater risk include LGBTQ+ youth, overweight/underweight youth, youth with disabilities, youth of color, and youth belonging to religious minorities.
+12, 16, 17, 18, 19, 20, 21

-Bullying Behavior is repeated or severe aggressive behavior directed at someone under age 18.
-This behavior is intended or likely to hurt, control, or tear down that person emotionally, physically, or sexually.
-It can be:
+Bullying Behaviors are repeated or severe aggressive behaviors directed at someone under age 18.
+The behaviors are intended or likely to hurt, control, or diminish that person emotionally, physically, or sexually.
+They can be:

-- > Physical: hitting, beating up, spitting at, or throwing objects at someone - > Verbal: ridiculing, name-calling, taunting, or threatening to harm someone - Social (including cyberbullying): spreading rumors or lies to harm someone's reputation, socially excluding them and asking others to do the same, or using technology to harass, frighten, intimidate, or humiliate them - > Criminal conduct: any conduct described as bullying under federal or state law
+- Physical: hitting, beating up, spitting at, or throwing objects at someone - Verbal: ridiculing, name-calling, taunting, or threatening to harm someone - Social (including cyberbullying): spreading rumors or lies to harm someone's reputation, socially excluding them and asking others to do the same, or using technology to harass, frighten, intimidate, or humiliate them - Criminal conduct: any conduct described as bullying under federal or state law

-When done to Adults, this behavior could qualify as other violations of the SafeSport Code, such as Hazing or Harassment.
+When done to adults, these behaviors could qualify as other violations of the SafeSport Code, such as Hazing or Harassment.